cloudstateio/cloudstate/README.md

 #### Routing, updates, and canary deployments

-Stateful Serverless deployments will form a cluster with all pods for the service, this includes across revisions.
-This is necessary, for example, event sourcing requires that each entity live on at most one node to ensure strong consistency of command handling on that node.
-As such, when a new revision is deployed, and an update is underway, new nodes for the new revision need to join the cluster of existing nodes from the old revision, otherwise entities could be started in both clusters.
+Stateful Serverless deployments will form a cluster involving all pods for the service.
+This applies across revisions.
+This is necessary: For example, event sourcing requires that each entity live on at most one node to ensure strong consistency of command-handling on that node.
+As such, when a new revision is deployed, and an update is underway, new nodes for the new revision need to join the cluster of existing nodes (from the old revision).
+Otherwise, entities could be started in both clusters.

 This presents an interesting conflict with canary deployments and routing.
 For cluster sharded entities, Akka will by default attempt to distribute load evenly across all nodes in the cluster.
 So if there are two existing nodes, and an update is done, using a canary deployment that initially routes 5% of the traffic to the new node, Akka's cluster sharding will make that 5% irrelevant, and one third of the traffic will end up being handled by the new node.
 Furthermore, the 5% of traffic that is routed to the new node may or may not end up being handled by that node.